Updated 7/18/25

 KWAX receives approximately 15% of its annual budget through the CPB.
 This includes:

-- More than $100,000 in direct support through a Community Service Grant
+- More than $100,000 in direct, annual support through a Community Service Grant

 - In-kind support through shared services, including satellite distribution, music licensing, digital infrastructure, and emergency alert systems